blmayer/dkv/README.md

 - [ ] make replication better
   - [ ] change from cli
   - [ ] make it a function of the number of instances?
+  - [ ] use hash function to select instances instead of random

 ## Meta